 If the UE supports Partial Network Slice support in a Registration Area, the AMF may create a Registration Area for the UE considering the support of the S-NSSAIs of the Requested NSSAI in the current TA and in the neighbouring TAs and provides to the UE in the Registration Accept message or in the UE Configuration Update Command message the Partially Allowed NSSAI or the S-NSSAIs rejected partially in the RA as follows:

 Alternatively, the AMF may reject the S-NSSAI(s) with reject cause indicating "partially in the RA".
-For each S-NSSAI of the S-NSSAIs rejected partially in the RA the AMF provides a list of TAs for which the S-NSSAI is supported or not supported.
+For each S-NSSAI of the S-NSSAIs rejected partially in the RA the AMF provides a list of TAs where the S-NSSAI is not supported.

-When the User Plane Resources are activated for a PDU Session of an S-NSSAI part of the Partially Allowed NSSAI and the UE moves to a TA which is not part of the list of TAs associated with the S-NSSAI, the User Plane Resources for the PDU Session shall be deactivated, but the PDU Session context in UE and SMF is not released.
-The User Plane Resources for the PDU Session shall not be activated as long as the UE is located in a TA which is not part of the list of TAs associated with the S-NSSAI of the Partially Allowed NSSAI.
+When the User Plane resources are activated for a PDU Session of an S-NSSAI part of the Partially Allowed NSSAI and the UE moves to a TA which is not part of the list of TAs associated with the S-NSSAI, the NG-RAN releases the User Plane resources for the PDU Session as described in step 1d in clause 4.3.4.2 of TS 23.502 and the SMF deactivates the PDU Session as described in step 3a in clause 4.3.4.2 of TS 23.502, but the PDU Session context in UE and SMF is not released.
+The User Plane resources for the PDU Session shall not be activated as long as the UE is located in a TA which is not part of the list of TAs associated with the S-NSSAI of the Partially Allowed NSSAI.
 The UE shall not send user data as payload of a NAS message (see clause 5.31.4.1) in uplink directions.
+The AMF determines the UE presence in Area of Interest as described in Annex D, clause D.1 and D.2 of TS 23.502 and notifies the result to the SMF.
 When the SMF is notified by the AMF that the UE location is outside of the Area of Interest, the SMF shall not send user data as payload of NAS message (see clause 5.31.4.1) in downlink directions and disable data notification.
+When the SMF is notified by the AMF that the UE location is UNKNOWN as defined in Annex D, clause D.1 and D.2 of TS 23.502, then based on operator policy SMF may enable downlink data notification and trigger the Network triggered Service Request procedure to active the UP connection or send user data as payload of a NAS message (see clause 5.31.4.1) when the SMF receives downlink data or Data Notification from UPF.

-For a UE in CM-CONNECTED state, when a PDU Session is established on an S-NSSAI included in the Partially Allowed NSSAI, the User Plane resources are activated and the UE moves to a TA where the S-NSSAI is not supported, the NG-RAN deactivates the User Plane resources as described in the AN initiated modification of a PDU Session in clause 4.3.3.2 of TS 23.502.
+For a UE in CM-CONNECTED state, when a PDU Session is established on an S-NSSAI included in the Partially Allowed NSSAI, the User Plane resources are activated and the UE moves to a TA where the S-NSSAI is not supported, the NG-RAN releases the User Plane resources of the PDU sessions associated with the S-NSSAIs, as described in step 1d of clause 4.3.4.2 of TS 23.502 and the SMF deactivates the PDU session as described in step 3a of clause 4.3.4.2 of TS 23.502.

 The network support for a Network Slice is defined on a per Tracking Area granularity.
 It may be beneficial to deploy some Network Slices such that the Network Slice have a limited geographical availability that is not matching existing Tracking Area boundaries.